LetteraUnica/HuffPost-analysis/final-project/report.md

 * ngram_range=(1, 2)
 * stop_words="english"

-The choice to use the uncleaned text rather than the cleaned text was made by seeing the performance on the validation set, in particular the model trained on the uncleaned text managed to get a slight improvement of 0.01 in the F1 scores.
+The choice to use the uncleaned text rather than the cleaned text was made by looking at the performance on the validation set: the model trained on the uncleaned text managed to get a slight improvement of 0.01 in the F1 scores.
 However, it must be noted that the text was not completely uncleaned, we simply cleaned it with sklearn `CountVectorizer` rather than using our pipeline.

 The naive bayes model managed to get.
 * F1 weighted: 0.61